Price & Buyer Guide · 2026

 By area

-Average price per sqft by area
+Average price per square foot by area

 Prime waterfront and Downtown command the highest price per sqft; emerging districts trade lower and carry the strongest rental yields.